jaclynsunardi/jaclynsunardi/README.md

 ## ✨ Fun Facts

 - I have the biggest sweet tooth.
-- I enjoy folding origami, camping, and discovering hidden gems in retro video games.
+- I enjoy folding origami and camping.
 - I'm an escape room enthusiast.

 ## 📫 Contact